 Rooms, which range from the 248 square foot Classic Room to the 1,131 square foot Grace Kelly Suite, all feature contemporary design schemes, with muted, neutral colors, comfortable furniture (including work desks), Asprey bath amenities and plush terrycloth robes and slippers.
 Many rooms have full views of Lake Geneva and the Alps beyond; the others overlook a manicured neighborhood park, Square de Mont-Blanc.

-The Hotel Central doesn’t offer a ton in the way of amenities, but the in-room Continental breakfast is a nice touch, as is the complimentary Geneva Transport Card, which gets you free travel on public transport in the city.
+The Hotel Central doesn’t offer a ton in the way of amenities, but the in-room Continental breakfast is a nice touch.
 The location is, well, central.
-It’s in the heart of the old city, a few blocks from the University of Geneva and close to a number of...
-Christian Reformation-related sites, including the Saint-Pierre Cathedral.
+It’s in the heart of the old city, a few blocks from the University of Geneva and close to a number of Christian Reformation-related sites, including the St. Pierre Cathedral.

-Switzerland is known as a long-time pioneer in spa treatments, and the Four Seasons Hotel de Bergues is home to Geneva’s finest hotel spa, where both old and new techniques are available for guests to delve into.
-An indoor pool, three restaurants (plus room service), concierge services, a well-equipped gym with daily exercise classes, and a location in the heart of Geneva round out the usual amenities, but frequent Four Seasons patrons know that... every guest is a VIP and should you need anything else, don’t hesitate to ask.
+Switzerland is known as a long-time pioneer in spa treatments, and the Four Seasons Hotel des Bergues is home to Geneva’s finest hotel spa, where both old and new techniques are available for guests to delve into.
+An indoor pool, three restaurants (plus room service), concierge services, a well-equipped gym, and a location in the heart of Geneva round out the usual amenities, but frequent Four Seasons patrons know that every guest is a VIP and should you need anything else, don’t hesitate to ask.

 The Eastwest is a design boutique hotel with a distinct style that combines a variety of Asian elements with sleek, contemporary European flair.
 The combination results in an oasis in the heart of the city; one that feels modern, cozy and utterly relaxing.
 Guestrooms are decorated in black and white with bursts of bright fuchsia, burgundy, and jade green.
 All rooms have full bathrooms with tubs, Frette bedsheets and bath linens, free Wi-Fi and a Nespresso machine.